Welcome to the Brierley Village Website

 Reply from Richard

 The old name for Barnsley Road here was Oak Tree Lane.
 By the Three Horse Shoes it was Cross Hill from a stone cross that once stood near there.
 On towards Hemsworth the road was called Brighty Lane.
 So someone made up the name Shafton Lane on this photograph.
 Regarding the date, the photo said about 1910 to me due to its style, but it is only a guess.
-Adding tar to the macadam surface of roads started in the late 1800s and was completed on main roads by the 1930s.1890 to 1914 was the golden era for this kind of photo.
+Adding tar macadam to the surface of roads started in the late 1800s and was completed on main roads by the 1930s.1890 to 1914 was the golden era for this kind of photo.
 The houses on the photo you have sent me were built after a survey made in 1906/7.
 Houses (Mackay Crescent) near Mackey Lane built about 1930 are not on the photo but the terrace just past them is.
 The best way to date buildings is to note date stones on similar ones and learn the architectural periods.
 Park estate Brierley is in the style of 1920/30.
 Living memory is a good starting point but must be treated with caution.

 Further to the above, I have just found the houses on your Shafton Lane photo on a map dated 1919.